BolajiAyodeji/Blogposts/ck2lvtf5000p9nos1735lcufm.md

-## Introducing Hashnode IRL with Hashnode IRL  Lagos, Nigeria! 🎉🍕
+## Introducing Hashnode IRL - Developer meetups powered by Hashnode 🎉🍕

 Over the years, we have built a growing programming community for Developers learning how to code or willing to help others get started with programming.